-Hard skills - 40% in theory (content - knowledge assessment)

-Irrigation technologies and automation

-Information technologies (IT)
+Hard skills - 40% in theory (content - knowledge assessment) Irrigation technologies and automation Information technologies (IT)

-Environment protection

-Problem solving

-Machinery / Engineering

-Project planning

-How to be evaluated: test
+Environment protection Problem solving Machinery / Engineering Project planning How to be evaluated: test

-Communication

-Self-confidence

-Capacity for teamwork

-Analytical competence

-Creativity

-Curiosity

-What comes to your mind particularly positive?
+Coffee Lille list and the second second in the second in the Soft skills linked to accuracy in practical Communication Self-confidence Capacity for teamwork Analytical competence Creativity Curiosity Time management Flexibility How to be evaluated: Evaluation criteria: Meaningful connections between academic concepts and the experience Reflection and self-evaluation SELF-REFLECTION QUESTIONS FOR ACTIVE LEARNING What comes to your mind particularly positive?
 What comes to your mind particularly negative?
 Can you identify the most relevant discoveries you made in project.
-Distinguish between what you discovered about:

-Can you recall your most challenging moments and what made them so thought provoking?
+Distinguish between what you discovered about: The topic of investigation Yourself The team mates Can you recall your most challenging moments and what made them so thought provoking?
 What were some of my most influential learning moments and what made them so significant?
+What is the most important aspect you learned personally?
 How do you feel that your solution relates to real-world situations and problems?
+What most got hindered your progress, if anything?
+How well did you and your team communicate?
 What were some things your team mates did that helped you to learn or overcome obstacles?
+How did you assist and support others during this process?
 Were your milestones and goals mostly met, and how much did you deviate from them if any?
 What did you learn were your greatest strengths?
 Your biggest areas for improvement?
 What would you do differently if you had to approach the same problem again?
+What would you do unterently if you had to approach the same problem again: What moments you felt proud of your efforts?
 Could I teach this problem-solving process to someone else easily?
 Why or why not?
 What could I do differently from a personal point of view the next time I teamwork?
 How can you better support and encourage my teammates on future projects?
+How will you use what you have learned in the future?
+Integrative communication of knowledge and skills Application

+Sections

 Harvesting, handling, classification of grains and storage of Barley and planting artificially malt.
-Quality assurance, research, storage of cereals and extension activities related to produce quality, safety and marketability in UA Urban agriculture entrepreneurship
+Quality assurance, research, storage of cereals and extension activities related to produce quality, safety and marketability in UA